vliashenko/ReactJS-PetProjects/ScandiWeb-Test/README.md

 ScandiWeb Test Project<br>
-Ijust hope to finish it in time T_T
+I just hope to finish it in time T_T